High Resolution Finite Volume Method for Kinetic Equations with Poisson Brackets: Introduction

-In the present paper, we propose a new numerical scheme to solve the kinetic equation, which is designed to combine the advantages of both said kinetic approaches.
-We describe a way to solve a wide class of PDEs describing the VDF evolution, with no need to operate with billions of macro-particles, thus improving the computational efficiency.
-At the same time we employed the {\it finite volume scheme}, thus avoiding a (implicit or at least not discussed usually) drawback of finite difference approach, which might fail to maintain the important conservation law - the particle number conservation.
-In this way we can benefit from a variety of useful tools developed for CFD and computational MHD, ranging from purely theoretical concepts, such as Total-Variation-Diminishing (TVD) principle, to the available codes and modules, such as the Space Weather Modelling Framework (SWMF) by \cite{Toth2012}.
-At the same time we benefit from the characteristic property of the Hamiltonian trajectory, onto which we project the gradient of the VDF.
+In the present paper, we propose a new finite volume scheme to solve the kinetic equation.
+We employ a finite volume scheme, thus avoiding a potential drawback of the finite difference approach, which might fail to maintain the important particle number conservation (this drawback is seldom discussed, although it may be pertinent, particularly, to the popular \textit{semi-Lagrangian} schemes including the original algorithm by \cite{Cheng1976}).
+In this way we can benefit from a variety of useful tools and methods developed for CFD/MHD, \eg\ the Total-Variation-Diminishing (TVD) principle.
+At the same time we benefit from the characteristics property of the Hamiltonian trajectory, onto which we project the VDF gradient.

-In the heart of our new approach is the concept of Poisson bracket, enabling the use of the finite volume approach.
-While in a canonical Liouville equation the Poisson bracket follows from the Hamiltonian theory, for more practical application to the focused-transport equation describing the acceleration and transport of Solar Energetic Particles (SEP) in the heliosphere, the possibility to re-write the equation via the Poisson bracket is non-evident.
-However, once introduced, the Poisson brackets greatly facilitates the numerical model, allowing us to efficiently produce the high-quality simulation results as we present here.
+At the heart of our new approach is the concept of Poisson bracket, enabling the use of the finite volume approach.
+While in a canonical Liouville equation the Poisson bracket follows from the Hamiltonian theory, for more practical application to the focused-transport equation describing the acceleration and transport of Solar Energetic Particles (SEP) in the heliosphere, the possibility to re-write the equation via the Poisson brackets is non-evident.
+However, once introduced, Poisson brackets greatly facilitate the numerical model, allowing us to efficiently produce high-quality simulation results.
+Note, that both the close connection between the Poisson bracket and conservation laws \cite[see, e.g.,][Ch.17]{Landau1976} and successful application of the Poisson bracket to construct energy-conserving schemes for the shallow water equations by \cite{Salmon2004} are well-known, so the idea to use Poisson brackets for computations is not quite new and was directly exploited before \cite[see, e.g.,][]{Hammett2019a,Hammett2019b}.